Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 Clicking Atl+8 keys to call Macros command

-• Afterward, select the subordinate you want to run in the Macro dialog => Run.
+• Select the function you want to run in the Macro dialog and click Run.

 Assigning Fill Series subordinate to run macros in Excel VBA

-Running Macros in Excel VBA with Custom Launch
+Case 3 – Running Macros in Excel VBA with Custom Launch

 Initiating a macro by clicking a custom button allows quick activation of macros without navigating through menus.
-Clicking the command button will initiate the macros assigned to the button making it a very user-friendly method.
+Clicking the command button will initiate the macros assigned to the button, making it a very user-friendly method.
 For details, go to the next section.

 How to Run a Macro Using a Command Button in Excel

-• Go to the Developer tab => click on Insert => find the Command Button in the ActiveX Controls group.
+• Click on Insert and choose the Command Button in the ActiveX Controls group.

 Clicking Command button from ActiveX Controls

-• After clicking Command Button, Move your cursor below your dataset => and drag it to place the command button there.
+• Move your cursor below your dataset and drag it to place the command button.

 Placing Command button under dataset by dragging cursor

-• Right-click on the command button => move to View Code.
+• Right-click on the command button and go to View Code.

 Right-clicking Command button to access View Code option

-• After clicking the View Code option, the sub-procedure outline will display.
+• The sub-procedure outline will display.

-• Insert the given VBA code there.
+• Insert your VBA code there.

 Private Sub CommandButton_Click ()